pyrrhamide/mission-website/content/en/post/2021-04-26-further-modifications-volume-2/index.md

 }
 ```

 Woohoo!
 Navigating from pages to pages feels less abrupt now.
-The animation is not applicable to my blogposts and my projects, but I'm sure I'll figure it out :wink:
+The animation is not applicable to my blogposts and my projects yet, I'm sure I'll figure it out :wink:

 [^1]: I am convinced there is a faster way to apply the animation thingy for whenever you change the page, instead of listing all the different elements.
 I just haven't found this method yet.